biolithic/basic_cart_plus/readme.md

 PERMISSIONS
 ------------

-installs a membership role for you to use
+installs membership roles for you to use

 USAGE